Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Triangle counts in -- lower bounds on deviations

-In the previous section we considered a process with truncated increments, with final value $D'_{\triangle}(G_m)$, introduced in~\eqr{D'def}.
-Unfortunately, the truncations cause the process to be a supermartingale rather than a martingale and we cannot apply Lemma~\ref{lem:CF}.
+Unfortunately, the truncations cause the process to be a supermartingale rather than a martingale and we cannot apply the converse Freedman inequality, Lemma~\ref{lem:CF}.
 This leaves us with a difficult decision, as we still want to have a bound on the size of increments.

 We shall therefore``repair" the martingale property.
 Let us define $D''_{\triangle}(G_m)=\sum_{i=1}^{m}\X''_i$ as the sum of the rebalanced increments

 where $X''_{\owedge}(G_i)$ and $X''_{\triangle}(G_i)$, are defined by